claudio-dg/assignment2/README.md

 Markers Detection DEMO
 ====================================================================
-The following video shows the first part of the simulation in which the robot detects one by one the aurco markers: each time a marker is detected, the robot builds the ontology of the map adding the information retrived by the Aruco, and then moves towards another marker until the last one is detected; at that point it moves to a default pose and starts with the patrolling algorithm described in the next section.
+The following video (please click on the image to see it) shows the first part of the simulation in which the robot detects one by one the aurco markers: each time a marker is detected, the robot builds the ontology of the map adding the information retrived by the Aruco, and then moves towards another marker until the last one is detected; at that point it moves to a default pose and starts with the patrolling algorithm described in the next section.

 [![Click to see Simulation Demo](https://github.com/claudio-dg/assignment2/blob/main/media/ArucoIntro.png?raw=true)](https://youtu.be/vXN9BJobEvc)